-5 http://socioecono.phys.sinica.edu.tw/exchange/exchange_eng.html
+&lt;sup>2 http://socioecono.phys.sinica.edu.tw/exchange/exchange\eng.html

-Fig. 1.
-The growth of $\langle k \rangle$ with time in AI-ECON FX (dot) and TAIPEX (square).
+Fig. 1 The growth of $\langle k \rangle$ with time in AI-ECON FX (dot) and TAIPEX (square).

-Fig. 2 shows the network on day 3 in AI-ECON FX.
-One can easily identifies hubs in networks like the one here, which usually accompany with the small world properties.
-To figure out whether the cash-flow networks are scalefree or not, we calculate the degree distribution of our networks.
+Fig. 2 shows the network structure in TAIPEX experiment on day 3.
+One can easily identifies hubs in networks like the example here, which usually accompany with the small world properties.
+To figure out whether the cash-flow networks are scale-free or not, we calculate the degree distribution of our networks.
 The degree distribution, p(k), describes the number of nodes to have k edges.
-In Fig. 3, we show the resulting p(k) of the cash-flow networks on day 15 and day 30 in logarithmic scale with the linear fits.
-The distributions p(k) plot here $\mathbf{6}$ have been divided by the number of nodes for comparison.
-We found that the degree distributions of these networks can be well explained by a power-law decay, which has the following form:
+In Fig. 3, we show the resulting normalized p(k) of the cash-flow networks on day 15 and day 30 in logarithmic scale with the linear fits.
+One can found that the degree distributions of these two networks can be well explained by a power-law decay with the form $p(k) \sim k^{-\gamma}$ .
+We have $\gamma = 1.13 \pm 0.08$ and $\gamma = 1.17 \pm 0.06$ for AI-ECON FX and TAIPEX on day 30 respectively.
+Moreover, we found that these exponents remain almost the same during the last 15 days.
+This result might be related to the fact that the growth of $\langle k \rangle$ also remains roughly the same rate from day 15 to the end of experiment.

-Fig. 2.
-The structure of the cash-flow network developed in AI-ECON FX on day 3.
-The number on the vertex corresponds to the ID for different traders assigned in the last day.
+Fig. 2 The structure of the cash-flow network developed in TAIPEX experiment on day 3.
+The number on the vertex corresponds to the ID for different traders assigned in the last day while edges denote the transactions among them.